devietti/GmailSendLater/README.md

 GmailSendLater uses the excellent [SugarJS library](http://sugarjs.com) from Andrew Plummer, which makes the code a lot cleaner.

-GmailSendLater uses the Google Apps Script version of [QUnit](http://qunitjs.com/)
+GmailSendLater uses the Google Apps Script version of [QUnit](http://qunitjs.com/) for testing.